-YICK, Wing Fat Simon (易永發), aged 61, was appointed as our Independent non-Executive Director on August 15, 2017.
-Mr. YICK has over 32 years of experience in audit, direct investment, investment banking and corporate advisory services.
-Since October 1, 2019, Mr. YICK has also been appointed as the Independent Non-Executive Director, chairman of audit committee and remuneration committee, member of nomination committee of Modern Media Holdings Limited (Stock code: 72).
+YICK, Wing Fat Simon (易永發), aged 62, was appointed as our Independent non-Executive Director on August 15, 2017.
+Mr. YICK has over 33 years of experience in audit, direct investment, investment banking and corporate advisory services.
+Since October 1, 2019, Mr. YICK has also been appointed as the independent non-executive director, chairman of audit committee and remuneration committee, member of nomination committee of Modern Media Holdings Limited (Stock code: 72).
 Mr. YICK currently serves as an independent non-executive director, chairman of the audit committee and member of remuneration committee and member of nomination committee of China Singyes Solar Technologies Holdings Limited (Stock Code: 750), Shenzhen Neptunus Interlong Bio-technique Co., Ltd. (Stock Code: 8329) and Shanghai International Shanghai Growth Investment Limited (Stock Code: 770) (all of which are listed on the Hong Kong Stock Exchange).
-Mr. YICK is also an independent non-executive director, convener of the remuneration and assessment committee and a member of the strategy committee of Chengdu Xingrong Environment Co., Ltd. (Stock Code: 000598.SZ), a company listed on the Shenzhen Stock Exchange.
+Mr. YICK served as an independent non-executive director, convener of the remuneration and assessment committee and a member of the strategy committee of Chengdu Xingrong Environment Co., Ltd. (Stock Code: 000598.SZ), a company listed on the Shenzhen Stock Exchange from August 17, 2015 to August 4, 2020.
 Mr. YICK was a director of the following Hong Kong incorporated private companies limited by shares which were dissolved by way of deregistration: China Q-Buy Food Company Limited (dissolved on March 2, 2012, which was dormant), Grace Silver Investments Limited (dissolved on October 3, 2008, which was dormant), Daytune Corporate Services Limited (dissolved on August 20, 2004, which provided corporate secretarial services), and Continental Race Limited (dissolved on October 27, 2000, which principally engaged in the leasing of office premises).
 Mr. YICK confirmed that the aforementioned companies were solvent at the time of dissolution by deregistration and that no misconduct or misfeasance on his part as director led to the relevant company's dissolution, nor is he aware of any actual or potential claim that has been or will be made against him as a result of any of the above dissolutions.
 Mr. YICK holds a bachelor's degree in business administration, majoring in accounting, from the Chinese University of Hong Kong.
-He is a fellow member of both the Hong Kong Institute of Certified Public Accountants and the Chartered Association of Certified Accountants in England.
+He is a fellow member of both the Hong Kong Institute of Certified Public Accountants and the Chartered Association of Certified Accountants in the United Kingdom.